Asia Pop Comic Convention: 2015

 The inaugural Asia Pop Comic Convention was held from September 17 to 20 at the World Trade Center Metro Manila in Pasay with various big names cosplayers, artists and other entertainers both local and international were featured.
 Paul Bettany, who portrays the Vision in the Marvel Cinematic Universe, showcased a Civil War Panel to promote the next installment in the Marvel Cinematic Universe.
 Nathalie Emmanuel who plays Missandei of Game of Thrones also made an appearance.
 Colton Haynes, who plays Roy Harper in the series Arrow, also appeared.
-Jeremy Shada, the voice actor of Finn the Human in the popular hit Adventure Time was also present with a performance with his band Make Out Monday.
+Jeremy Shada, the voice actor of Finn the Human in Adventure Time, was also present with a performance with his band Make Out Monday.
 The convention also hosted the inaugural Cosplay Authority Global Challenge (CAGE).

 Also present were local comic book artists such as Steven Segovia, Mark Torres, Mico Suayan, and Carlo Pagulayan whose work span several renowned comic book companies, such as Dark Horse, Marvel, and DC.
 Renowned cosplayers such as Riddle (Riki LeCotey), Alodia Gosiengfiao, and Vampy Bit Me (Linda Le) were part of the festivities.
 Other attendees were Pop culture industry icons such as YouTube personalities Octopimp and Commander Holly (Holly Conrad), props and costume designer Bill Doran, and several others.
 Over 29,000 attendees were reported.